geeksblabla/blanat/README.md

 ### Rules

 - Make sure that your code is compiling. 😄 It may seem trivial, but sometimes we receive code that doesn't compile.
+- If your solution is correct, we will count it and add your name to the leaderboard, if not we will discard it.
 - When you feel that your code is ready, create a folder under the "/submissions" folder with your GitHub handle as the name.
 Add the code to this folder and open a pull request (PR).
 - Before creating the PR, your code has to produce the same result as the output below.
-- you are allowed to submit the code several times with different langs.
+- You are allowed to submit the code several times with different langs.
 - Each code will be reviewed manually.
 Any fraudulent attempt will result in your account being banned, and you will be disqualified from the challenge.
-- you will receive ACCEPTED or WRONG ANSWER as answers.
+- Java solutions should use `Main.java` and have a `public class `Main` as a top-level class.
+- Contestants are supposed to read input from the file in their current working directory named `input.txt` and write the output to a file in the same directory named `output.txt`.

 <br>